cocosyntax/Data-Viz---Matplotlib/README.md

-# Data Visualisations created using Matplotlib, Panadas
+# Data Visualisations created using Matplotlib, Panadas and Python

 ### There are a variety of visualisations that have been created: